alloy-rs/op-alloy/README.md

 op-alloy is inspired by the work of several teams and projects, most notably [the Alloy project][alloy].

-op-alloy would not be possible without the contributions from open source contributors.
+This would not be possible without the hard work from open source contributors.
 Thank you.

 ## License